SalesforceFoundation/ProductLicenses/AccountingSupport.md

-# Project Abacus License
+# Accounting Support License
 © 2019, Salesforce.org.
 All rights reserved.

-Subject to the terms and conditions of this License, Salesforce.org (Licensor) grants you (Licensee) certain limited rights to the use of Project Abacus (Work).
+Subject to the terms and conditions of this License, Salesforce.org (Licensor) grants you (Licensee) certain limited rights to the use of Accounting Support (Work).
 For purposes of this License, said Work shall be deemed to include the original work of authorship, whether in Source or Object forms (as defined herein), and be covered by such copyright notices as may be identified herein.

 ## 1. Definitions